dbsanfte/eq-archives/logs/README.md

 This folder contains significant log snippets that I've come across from the classic era.

+## samplelog.txt

-# 6 hours of logs from gfay in 2001
+This seems to be 6 hours of logs from July 2001 in gfay.
+Mostly auctions and newbie chatter.

 https://web.archive.org/web/20010814225335/http://www.twinked.com/eq/logparse/samplelog.txt